SidharthBhakth/Intro-to-TF-2.0/README.md

-# Intro-to-TF-2.0
+# Linear models in TensorFlow 2.x

-Linear models in TensorFlow 2.x
+Linear classification and regression in TensorFlow 2.x